Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/FAQ.md

 ## Do the scripts create DLP policies automatically?
 Yes. `scripts/governance/dspmPurview/12-Create-DlpPolicy.ps1` uses Exchange Online PowerShell (similar to `New-DlpComplianceRule`) and only requires Purview Audit to be enabled plus Compliance Administrator-level permissions.

+## Why are there two `logAnalyticsWorkspaceId` fields in the spec?
+- The top-level `logAnalyticsWorkspaceId` (near the subscription/resourceGroup fields) is the “general purpose” workspace.
+Purview scans, tagging diagnostics, and other scripts wire telemetry here if they need a workspace and you don’t override it elsewhere.
+- `defenderForAI.logAnalyticsWorkspaceId` lives under the `defenderForAI` block because the Defender diagnostics script (`07-Enable-Diagnostics.ps1`) can push logs to a different workspace than the rest of the automation.
+Leave it blank to fall back to the top-level ID, or supply a dedicated Defender workspace if your security team requires isolation.
+- Both fields exist so you can either reuse a single workspace or split Defender telemetry from the broader operations log stream without editing the scripts.

+## Why does the spec have both `aiFoundry` and `foundry.resources` (and two Content Safety blocks)?
+- `aiFoundry` is the single “anchor” Azure AI Foundry project that scripts such as `30-Foundry-RegisterResources.ps1` expect.
+It provides one canonical project name/resourceId even if you only manage a single workspace.
+- `foundry.resources` is an array so you can tag/monitor multiple Cognitive Services or AI Foundry workloads.
+Each entry feeds `25-Tag-ResourcesFromSpec.ps1`, `31-Foundry-ConfigureContentSafety.ps1`, and similar automation.
+If you only have one project, you’ll see the same resource repeated just so the array isn’t empty.
+- `foundry.contentSafety` contains the Content Safety configuration that should be applied to those Foundry-linked resources (endpoint, Key Vault secret, blocklists, severity threshold).
+- The top-level `contentSafety` section is for standalone Content Safety deployments outside Foundry—for example, when you attach Content Safety to Azure OpenAI directly.
+Different scripts reference each block, so both remain even if some fields are empty.

 ## Can I run everything from azd, GitHub Actions, or another automation platform?
 - **azd hooks / GitHub Actions / Azure Automation** work for Azure resource tasks (Purview account, Defender plans, policies).
 Use a service principal with `Contributor` or `Security Admin` rights.
 - **Exchange Online & Compliance Center** tasks (audit enablement, DLP creation) still require interactive or certificate-based authentication tied to a high-privilege M365 role.
 They usually run from a workstation or secure automation account capable of satisfying MFA.